Baramati taluka

-Baramati Tehsil belongs to western part of Maharashtra.
-It belongs to Pune division.
+Baramati Tehsil is located in Western Maharashtra.
+It belongs to Pune Division.
 It is located 100 km towards east from district headquarters Pune.
 240 km from state capital Mumbai towards east.
 Baramati tehsil has its head quarter that is Baramati town.
 Baramati tehsil lies between 18º04΄ to 18°32΄ north latitudes and 74° 26΄to 74° 69΄ east longitudes.
 It is located at altitude of 550 meters above means sea level.

-Area of Baramati tehsil is 1382 sq.km.
-One hundred sixteen main villages and more than these sub-villages are located in tahsil region.
-Total population of study area is 3,75,185 out of this 1,93,451 are males while 1,81,734 are females.
-The rural population of tehsil is 3,55,841 (94.84%).
-Baramati tehsil is bounded by Phaltan tahsil towards south, Daund tahsil towards north, Malshiras tehsil towards east, Indapur tahsil towards east and purandar tahsil to west side.
+There are 2 towns and 116 main villages in Baramati Taluka.
+Baramati Taluka is bounded by Phaltan Taluka towards the South, Daund Taluka towards North, Indapur Taluka towards East and Purandhar Taluka towards West.